 According to a Harvard Graduate School of Education study, Independent Educational Consultancy is one of the fastest growing professions in the education space.
 The report, authored by Alexis Brooke Redding, states that “22% of all freshman at private four-year colleges [in 2006] have used IECs” to help them grow academically.

 This data supports previous information from a 2009 independent survey led by Lipman Hearne, a marketing and communications firm.
-That study concluded and that 26% of high-achieving seniors hired an independent education consultant to help them in their college search.
+That study and that 26% of high-achieving seniors hired an independent education consultant to help them in their college search.

 With more than 3.5 million high school students taking the SAT and ACT test to try gain admission to college, it’s no wonder the education consultant is growing despite the recession.